preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch-MATLAB/README.md

 input.useMATLABImageMatching = 0;                       % Use MATLAB default estgeotform2d function: 0-off | 1-on
 input.imageMatchingMethod = 'ransac';                   % 'ransac' | 'mlesac'.
 RANSAC or MLESAC.
 Both gives consistent matches.
                                                         % MLESAC - recommended.
-As it has some tight bounds and validation checks.
+As it has some tight bounds and validation checks. input.mBrownLowe = 6;                                   % Potential image matches (Brown-Lowe use m = 6)

 % RANSAC execution time for projective case is ~1.35 times higher than MLESAC. input.maxIter = 500;                                    % RANSAC/MLESAC maximum iterations
-input.maxDistance = 3.5;                                % Maximum distance (pixels) increase this to get more matches.
+input.maxDistance = 5.5;                                % Maximum distance (pixels) increase this to get more matches.
 Default: 1.5
                                                         % For large image RANSAC/MLESAC requires maxDistance 1-3+ pixels
                                                         % more than the default value of 3.5 pixels. input.inliersConfidence = 99.9;                         % Inlier confidence [0, 100]